 Stay within the designated site boundary.
 The boundary is defined on your map.

-Areas or doorways marked with red and white tape are no go areas.
+Areas or doorways marked with red and white hazard tape are no go areas.

-Please close gates behind you or climb the gate at the hinge
+Please close gates behind you if you open it or climb the gate at the hinge.

 Boots with ankle support must be worn.